AbhayJoshi-Dev/Imgui-Test/README.md

   - on `Windows` with `Visual Studio` installed, it will generate a `.sln`
   - on `Linux` with `make` installed, it will generate a `Makefile`
   - on `Mac` with `xcode` installed, it will generate a `.xcodeproj`

+## Resources

+Thanks to this article - https://decovar.dev/blog/2019/05/26/sdl-imgui/